the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 ```

 Next, run `sls info`.
 You'll see a message asking you to set up your AWS credentials.
 We sent an email to you with your AWS credentials (let us know if you can't find it).

-Note that emailing credentials is generally a bad idea.
+Note that emailing credentials is a bad idea.
 You usually want to handle credentials in a more secure fashion.
-We're only doing it in this case because your credentials give you very limited access and are for a temporary AWS account.
+We're only doing it in this case because your credentials give you limited access and are for a temporary AWS account.

 You can also go to https://379872101858.signin.aws.amazon.com/console and log in with the email you used to register (and the password we emailed you), and create your own credentials if you prefer.